facelessuser/coloraide/docs/src/markdown/gamut.md

 point.
 ///

-The intersection of the line and the cube represents an approximation of the the most saturated color for that lightness and hue.
-But because the RGB space is not perceptual, the initial approximation will be quite off because decreasing chroma and holding lightness and hue constant in a perceptual space will create a twisting path through the the RGB space.
-In order to converge, we must refine our result with a few additional iterations.
+The intersection of the line and the gamut surface represents an approximation of the the most saturated color for that lightness and hue, but because the RGB space is not perceptual, the initial approximation is likely to be off because decreasing chroma and holding lightness and hue constant in a perceptual space will create a twisting path through the RGB space.
+In order to converge on a point as close as possible to the actual most saturated color with the given hue and lightness, we must refine our result with a few additional iterations.

 In order to converge on the actual chroma reduced color we seek, we can take the first intersection we find and correct the color in the perceptual color space by setting the hue and lightness back to the original color's hue and lightness.
 The corrected color becomes our new current color and should be much closer color on the reduced chroma line.
 We can repeat this process a few more times, each time finding a better, closer color on the path.
 After about three _additional_ iterations (a combined total of four for the entire process), we will be close enough where we can stop.
 Finally, we can then clip off floating point math errors.
 With this, we will now have an accurate approximation of the color we seek.